mharizanov/ESP8266_Relay_Board/README.md

 Note, as per standard approach, only boot.bin and user1.bin are burnt to flash. user2.bin is burnt as a OTA upgrade.

 Uses the new SDK partition_table_t struct and should autoconfigure as per the Makefile.
 Only tested on 1Mb flash; will not work on 512Kb for sure, however larger flash size should work (as supported by ESP8266 chip itself)

+To upgrade firmware, visit the About page of the web interface and follow the instructions.
+You will need to upload either user1.bin or user2.bin (found in the firmware directory after compilation) as directed.
+Alternatively, wiflash (thanks esp-link project) is included to allow command line firmware push as follows: sh wiflash <ip address of relay board> ./firmware/user1.bin ./firmware/user2.bin

+Huge thanks to the https://github.com/jeelabs/esp-link project without whom, I would have never figure out how to do this.

 #Three Channel WiFi Relay/Thermostat Board